Sakorona/SDVMods/README.md

 * _StaminaPenalty_ controls how much stamina is drained per 10 minute tick.
 * _HeatwaveWarning_ controls at what temp you give the heatwave warning temp at.
 Default _37_, recommended anything over _35_. (temps default to Celsius.)
 * _ForceHeat_ and _ForceFrost_ are debug options set to false.
 ONLY ALTER THESE IF YOU KNOW WHAT YOU'RE DOING OR HAVE BEEN DIRECTED TO DO SO.
+* _FogDuration_ is the setting for how many hours this lasts.
+This is specifically an integer.
+Default _2_
+* _FogChance_ is the setting for the odds of fog per 10 minute check.

 ## Known Issues